tiny-dnn/tiny-dnn/examples/mnist/Instructions.md

 <p align="center"><b>Setup, build and run tiny-dnn on various operating systems</b><p align="center">

 <b>tiny-dnn</b> is a C++11 implementation of deep learning.
-It is suitable for deep learning on limited computational resource, embedded systems and IoT devices.
+It is suitable for deep learning on the limited computational resource, embedded systems, and IoT devices.

 <b>How to Install/Build Tiny-dnn On Mac/Linux</b>